Lorena Delgado Varas

 Lorena Olivia Delgado Varas (born 1974) is a Swedish politician and member of the Riksdag, the national legislature.
-A member of the Left Party, she has represented Stockholm Municipality since September 2018.
+Formerly a member of the Left Party, she has represented Stockholm Municipality since September 2018.

+Biography

+Life and political career

 Delgado Varas is the daughter of mechanical engineer Daniel Delgado and preschool teacher Olivia Varas Acosta.
 She was educated in Temuco in Chile and studied chemical engineering at KTH Royal Institute of Technology.
 She was quality assistant at Fresenius Kabi in 2010 and has been a quality engineer at AstraZeneca since 2011.
 She was a member of the municipal council in Stockholm Municipality between 2014 and 2018.

+Independent politician (since 2025)

+Delgado Varase was excluded by the Left Party's parliamentary group in 2025 after she shared an allegedly anti-Semitic picture and refused to resign as Member of the Riksdag, but resigned as a member of the party.
+Her resignation coincided with the exclusion of Daniel Riazat.